EOSIO/eosio-java-android-abieos-serialization-provider/README.md

 }
 ```

-You should explicitly destroy the provider's context (i.e. in a finally block), or you could run into a crash when multithreading, per this call:
+You should explicitly destroy the provider's context (_i.e._, in a finally block), or you could run into a crash when multithreading, per this call:

 `abieos.destroyContext();`